The mess we keep making of #FOSS governance

 A History of Activism, A Future of Change

-The Open Governance Body is not just a project; it is the culmination of centuries of activism and social organizing techniques, proven time and again.
-Combined with the remarkable technological advancements of the fediverse, OGB embodies a modern solution rooted in historical success.
-It’s a rallying cry for those seeking to instill real, lasting change in the world through cooperative, human-centric means.
+The Open Governance Body is not simply a project; it is the culmination of centuries of activism and social organizing techniques, proven time and again.
+Combined with the remarkable technological advancements of the Fediverse, OGB embodies a modern solution rooted in historical success.
+It’s a rallying cry for those seeking to instil real, lasting change in the world through cooperative, human-centric means.

 1. Have you heard about #OGB?
 It’s breaking boundaries in web governance through grassroots activism & federated tech!
 Get ready to govern your own communities with human-scale solutions that actually work.